88shokan/Resume-Reviewer/README.md

-Powered by OpenAI, Streamlit, and Python.
+Powered by OpenAI, Streamlit, OpenCV, and Python.
 Program takes a resume and thoroughly reviews it and gives feedback based on user needs, such as the type of job.